High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Data selection and data analysis

 If the sky region around the source is not too crowded, the point spread functions of individual {\it Fermi} sources do not overlap at the energies above $\sim 1$~ GeV.
-Besides, at high Galactic latitudes the strength and complexity of diffuse Galactic \gr\ background at the energies above $1$~GeV is largely reduced (compared to the low-latitude / low-energy background).
-Taking into account these two facts we adopt a simplified procedure for the extraction of the source spectra.
-For each source and each energy we first calculate the number of source counts within a circle of the radius equal to the 95\% containment circle of the LAT PSF and calculate the LAT exposure within this circle using {\it gtexposure} tool.
-To estimate the diffuse sky background at the position of the source we calculate the number of background counts in a ring with the outer radius $3^\circ$ and the inner radius equal to the 95\% containment radius of the LAT PSF, centered on the source.
-We verify if the region used for background estimate contains point \gr\ sources (see e.g. the special case of the source RBS 76 discussed in section \ref{sec:individual}).
-If a source from the 1-st year {\it Fermi} catalog, or a new source is present in the default background estimate region, we either exclude a circle of the radius equal to the 95\% containment radius of the LAT PSF around this source from the background estimate region, or displace the background estimate region altogether, so that it does not intersect with the 95\% containment radius of the LAT PSF around the "contaminating" source.
-We have verified that the results obtained using such an intuitively simple spectral extraction procedure (similar to the one commonly used in X-ray astronomy) are consistent with those obtained via spectral extraction using likelihood analysis in narrow energy bins and/or likelihood analysis in the wide energy range using a pre-defined broad-band spectral model.
+At high Galactic latitudes, the strength and complexity of the diffuse Galactic \gr\ background at energies above $1$~GeV is is far lower than the low-latitude / low-energy background.
+We calculate the spectra of the sources using two methods, one the unbinned likelihood analysis performed using the {\it gtlike} tool in narrow energy bins (see {\tt http://fermi.gsfc.nasa.gov/ssc/data/analysis/ scitools/likelihood\_tutorial.html}) and the other using the aperture photometry method for the same energy bins.
+In each case, we verify that the two analysis methods provide consistent results.
+The aperture photometry method is most useful at the highest energies, at which the photon statistics is low.
+In this method, we first calculate for each source and each energy the number of source counts within a circle of the radius equal to the 95\% containment circle of the LAT PSF and calculate the LAT exposure within this circle using the {\it gtexposure} tool.
+The errors in the measurements are calculated based on a Poisson distribution, which provides the correct description of the data at low photon statistics.
+To estimate the diffuse sky background at the position of the source, we calculate the number of background counts in a ring with the outer radius $3^\circ$ and the inner radius equal to the 95\% containment radius of the LAT PSF, centered on the source.
+We verified that the results obtained using such an intuitively simple spectral extraction procedure are consistent with those obtained via spectral extraction using likelihood analysis in narrow energy bins and/or likelihood analysis in the wide energy range using a specific broad-band spectral model.